About Sarpefossen (Sarp Falls)

 Norway’s Equivalent of Niagara Falls

-In many ways, Sarpsfossen reminded me very much of Niagara Falls.
+In many ways, Sarp Falls reminded me very much of Niagara Falls.

-I say this because Sarpsfossen’s role in providing convenient hydroelectricity for Norway pretty much echoed the impact that Niagara Falls had on the entire eastern seaboard once it was tapped for hydroelectricity.
+I say this because Sarpefossen’s role in providing convenient hydroelectricity for Norway pretty much echoed the impact that Niagara Falls had on the entire eastern seaboard once it was tapped for hydroelectricity.

-Once the waterfall could provide reliable electricity, it then set the state for industrializing the rest of Norway.
+Once the waterfall could provide reliable electricity, it then set the stage for industrializing the rest of Norway.

 According to the signs here, the earliest documentation of harnessing the power of the waterfall claimed of such exploitation for mill use during city founder Olav Haraldson’s time in the 13th century.

-As far as the waterfall’s output, Sarpsfossen tends to have a mean flow of 600 cubic meters per second.
+As far as the waterfall’s output, Sarpefossen tends to have a mean flow of 600 cubic meters per second.

 However, during the Spring flood, this flow has been recorded to go as high as 3500 cubic meters per second.